Recruiting Older Volunteers: The Untapped Powerhouse Your Organisation Is Ignoring

 Decades of professional expertise

 Retired professionals carry skills developed over entire careers.
 A retired GP can provide health promotion expertise.
 A former head teacher can design your volunteer training programme.
 A retired solicitor can review your legal documents.
 A former HR director can build your people policies from the ground up.
-This expertise, accessed through commercial channels, would cost tens of thousands of pounds.
+This expertise, accessed through commercial channels, would cost thousands of pounds.

 Established community networks